Staffordshire Education Infrastructure Contributions Policy

 SCC will consider and respond to planning applications from LPAs for any residential development where 10 or more dwellings will be provided.

 Where a development falls within an area identified as having a potential shortfall of early years places to meet prospective demands, a contribution towards provision for early years will be sought.
-EE&C will make a judgement on a case by case basis using the most up to date sufficiency information available.
+EE&C will make a judgement on a case by case basis using the most up-to-date sufficiency information available.

 The number of nursery pupils attributable from a new residential development will be based on the formulae set out in Appendix 1.
 This formula has been developed based on current sufficiency data indicating demand for working parents and criteria for childcare entitlements weighted against population figures/percentages in Staffordshire.